 Spreads by seed, by virtue of surface water movement or following ingestion by livestock.

 Not readily eaten by cattle early in the growing season but becomes relatively more palatable than associated grasses later into the dry or cool season.
-It is also of value for small ruminants.
-With rotational grazing, animals graze the leaves first, successively taking more stem, ultimately damaging the woody main stem.
-Also fed to pigs.
-Has some value as foggage /standover since leaf retained at least in early dry season.
+It is also of value for small ruminants and is can be fed to pigs.
+With rotational grazing, animals consume the leaves first, successively taking more stem, ultimately damaging the woody main stem.
+Has some value for deferred grazing since leaf is retained at least in early dry season.

 No record of adverse effects.